sudsho/grpo-rlvr-reasoning/docs/reward_hacking_notes.md

 during the hacking phase) to properly bimodal (0 and 1 clusters) after the four fixes.
 Eval pass@1 on the held-out slice then started tracking train reward.
 Overnight run kicked off at ~23:00 with the fixes above.

+## Mar 24 second run

+Second run finished.
+Reward reached 0.72 by step 800 and plateaued.
+Eval pass@1 tracked: GSM8K 0.612 -> 0.734 (+12 pts), MATH 0.184 -> 0.321
+(+14 pts).
+The MATH lift is the interesting one: the base model was under-solving MATH problems primarily because it wouldn't write out the last step of algebra; the format reward + correctness signal together seem to have pushed it to close that gap.

+## Ongoing risks

+- **Group size vs variance**: at G=8 the group-relative baseline is noisy on prompts where all G rollouts fail or all G succeed.
+That gives zero gradient (advantage is 0 across the group), which wastes the step.
+We're currently just discarding those groups; a smarter fix is off-policy resampling from a wider pool.
+- **Verifier false negatives on code**: a candidate that prints extra debug output but is functionally correct still passes because we only check exit code, not stdout.
+But a candidate that times out (say, an O(n^2) loop on a large test) is scored 0 even if it would have been correct given more time.
+We chose to accept that: reward = 0 on timeout matches how a real user experiences a slow solution.
+- **Domain skew**: combined training (math + code together) hurts pure math slightly compared to math-only training, likely because the code domain has a shorter answer distribution which biases the length penalty.
+Documented but not fixed yet.